The Perfect One Month India Itinerary

 Along with Delhi and Agra, Jaipur forms the Golden Triangle, which is one of the most famous tourist circuits for people visiting India.

-Jaipur is home to a couple of UNESCO World Heritage Sites including Amer Fort and Jantar Mantar.
+Jaipur is home to a couple of UNESCO World Heritage Sites including Amer Fort which is one of the Best Forts in Rajasthan and Jantar Mantar.
 Jaipur is also home to magnificent forts, royal residences, temples, museums and vibrant bazaars (markets), such as Jal Mahal, Hawa Mahal.

 There are some experiences unique to Jaipur, one of which is having an authentic Rajasthani Thali, at Thali House or at LMB – Lakshmi Mishthan Bhandar.
 A must try is the paneer ghewar (a sweet made from cottage cheese, flour and sugar).
 Some other interesting items to try out are the Pyaz Kachori, Shrikhand, Lassi and Kulfi Faluda.

-Jaipur is also the gateway, for you to have some really unique experiences in Jodhpur – The Blue City, Jaisalmer – The Golden City, Ajmer, Pushkar, or Ranthambore – home to Ranthambore National Park.
+Jaipur is also the gateway, for you to have some really unique experiences in Jodhpur – The Blue City, Jaisalmer – The Golden City, Ajmer, Pushkar, or Ranthambore – home to Ranthambore National Park – which is one of the Best National Parks in India.

 Jaipur can be easily reached from Mumbai, by trains and by flights.